-Debug information and error information of process D2000 DBManager are shown in the process text console and written to the log file in the subdirectory TRACE of the application directory as well.
-If the process D2000 DBManager is started as SELF.DBM, it creates the DBManager_log and DBManager_ER R.log files.
-If this process is started as a name.DBM, it creates the DBManager_name_log and DBManager_meno_ERR.log.
+Debug information and error information of process D2000 DBManager is shown in the process text console and written to the log file in the subdirectory T RACE of the application directory as well.
+If the process D2000 DBManager is started as SELF.DBM, it creates the DBManager.log and DBManager\ER R.log files.
+If this process is started as name.DBM, it creates the DBManager\name.log and DBManager\meno\ERR.log.

-If the size of log file reaches the predefined value of 10 MB, it will be renamed to DBManager_name_prev.log (DBManager_meno_ERR_prev.log) and a new log file will be created.
-Previous DBManager_name_prev.log (DBManager_meno_ERR_prev.log) will be deleted.
+If the size of log file reaches the predefined value of 10 MB, it will be renamed to DBManager\name\prev.log (DBManager\meno\ERR\prev.log) and a new log file will be created.
+Previous DBManager\name\prev.log (DBManager\meno\ERR\prev.log) will be deleted.

-If the parameter Size of the log file is set to a non-zero value in the object of Database type, both the debug and error information, generated by action performed in this database, will be written to a separate log file of the database.
-The name of this log file is name_of_database.log, while dots in the name of the Database object will be replaced by "" (e.g. if the object of the Database type is named DB.Test, its log file will be DB_Test.log).
-For error information, the file name is name_of_database_ERR.log.
+If the parameter Size of the log file is set to non-zero value in the object of Database type, both the debug and error information, generated by action performed in this database, will be written to a separate log file of the database.
+The name of this log file is name\of\database.log, while dots in the name of the Database object will be replaced by "\" (e.g. if the object of the Database type is named DB.Test, its log file will be DB\Test.log).
+For error information, the file name is name\of\database\ERR.log.

-If the size of the log file reaches a size equal to the value of the parameter Size of the log file, it will be renamed to name_of_database_prev.log and a new log file will be created.
-Previous name_of_database_name_prev.log will be deleted.
-It is the same for the file name_of_database_ERR.log.
+If the size of log file reaches size equal to value of parameter Size of the log file, it will be renamed to name of database prev.log and the new log file will be created.
+Previous name\of\database\name\prev.log will be deleted.
+It is the same for the file name\of\database\ERR.log.